oliv-official/oliv-app/README.md

 ## Why Oliv

 - **Local & private by design.** Your data lives in a single SQLite file on your computer.
-There is no server, no socket, no open port, and nothing is sent anywhere.
+There is no account, no server, no telemetry.
-  The app talks to its own in-process backend over a single internal channel.
 - **Optional at-rest encryption.** Databases can be encrypted with SQLCipher at creation time; encrypted files start locked and require your passphrase to open.
 The passphrase is never written to disk.